Here are Kubernetes Interview Questions for fresher as well as experienced candidates to get the...

-In simple words, Blockchain can be defined as a chain of the block that contains information.
+BLOCKCHAIN can be defined as a chain of blocks that contains information.
 The technique is intended to timestamp digital documents so that it's not possible to backdate them or temper them.
+The purpose of blockchain is to solve the double records problem without the need of a central server.

 The blockchain is used for the secure transfer of items like money, property, contracts, etc. without requiring a third-party intermediary like bank or government.
 Once a data is recorded inside a blockchain, it is very difficult to change it.